-After the earth anchor holes have been made, one of our in-house, certified foundation contractors will drill small holes through your foundation wall that correspond to earth anchor locations.
-Steel anchor rods will be driven through the holes, extending all the way to the earth anchor holes.
+After earth anchor holes have been made, your foundation contractor will drill small holes through your foundation wall that correspond to earth anchor locations.
+Then steel anchor rods will be driven through the holes, extending all the way to the earth anchor holes.

 The holes in the foundation are each just 1" in diameter.
 This is much smaller than the large holes and/or sections of concrete block that must be removed for other wall repair techniques.

 The threaded end of each steel rod extends through a hole in the center of its earth anchor.
-A nut is screwed to the rod to keep the two parts permanently attached.
-The anchor-and-rod assemblies are buried in their holes, and earth is carefully replaced and compacted to lock the anchors in place.
+Then a nut is screwed to the rod to keep the two parts permanently attached.
+The anchor-and-rod assemblies are buried in their holes, and earth is carefully replaced and compacted to lock anchors in place.

-After fastening the earth anchor outside, our foundation repair experts will mount the steel channel anchor to the inside surface of your foundation wall, fitting each channel anchor over a steel rod.
+After fastening the earth anchor outside, your contractor will mount the steel channel anchor to the inside surface of your foundation wall, fitting each channel anchor over a steel rod.